- 1 year

 The certification process for this course is carried out by PTUK on behalf of APAC and PTI for CPD credits.
 Once qualified, you will appear on the Professional Standards Authority Accredited Register under the title of Certified Supervisor of Play and Creative Arts Therapists.
 It will provide objective evidence of your capabilities for employers, and you will gain a nationally and internationally recognised qualification.

-The course aims to provide participants already experienced in working with children and adolescents with additional skills and with an internationally recognised qualification.
-It will:
+The Post Qualifying Certificate in Clinical Supervision course aims to provide participants already experienced in working with children and adolescents with additional skills and with an internationally recognised qualification.

 - Extend your counselling, therapeutic and practical skills to enable you to carry out clinical supervision